bitsofinfo/vault-token-issuer/README.md

 Use cases:

-* Continuous integration & delivery workflows
+* Continuous integration & delivery workflows that only need to generate use-case specific tokens
-* Limit direct exposure to Vault on a network
+* Limit direct/full exposure to Vault on a network
-* Limit full access to all Vault apis
+* Provide a restricted gateway to Vault's `/auth/token/create-orphan` API

 ## Basic example